nav-inc/pomegranate/README.md

 Be sure to also add the necessary commands to `backward.sql` to safely roll back the changes in `forward.sql`, in case you decide they were a bad idea.

+For migrations that require statements to be run outside of transactions, the `forward.sql` and `backward.sql` files can be broken up into `forward_n.sql` and `backward_n.sql`, where `n` is a member of the integer sequence starting at 1.
+ The migrations will be executed sequentially, starting with `forward_1.sql` or `backward_1.sql`.
+See a multi-file migration example below.

 #### Run migrations

 Use the `forward` command to run all migrations not yet recorded in the